albertcanales/albertcanales.com/content/blog/webdav-with-thunderbird-filelink/index.md

 [^1]: I'm such an slow writer that, in the time it took me to finish the post, the Thunderbird team resurrected Firefox Send as part of their Thundermail email service.
 You can find the announcement [here](https://blog.thunderbird.net/2025/04/thundermail-and-thunderbird-pro-services/).

+[^2]: For a quck rundown on why I like Caddy so much, check [this section](@/blog/homeserver-ssl-with-caddy.md#quick-review-of-some-reverse-proxies) on my previous post.

-[^2]: I feel that I have to justify my OS choice for the Linux power users. *How can a nerd running Linux since 2016 still use Ubuntu?* I plan to answer that question in an upcoming post detailing my entire Linux journey: from plain Ubuntu to Arch Linux and back.
+[^3]: I feel that I have to justify my OS choice for the Linux power users. *How can a nerd running Linux since 2016 still use Ubuntu?* I plan to answer that question in an upcoming post detailing my entire Linux journey: from plain Ubuntu to Arch Linux and back.
 I'll link it here when finished.

 * * *